 A new version of the ImpactECON Supply Chain Database has now been released to the public, along with updates to the MyGTAP and the labor data.
 The new databases and programs are consistent with the new GTAP 10a Data Base.

-For more information on the ImpactECON global supply chain package, please visit the ImpactECON store.
+For more information please visit the ImpactECON product page.

 Susan Stone (OECD) describes ImpactECON as a “first-rate, professional organisation that delivers high-quality analysis in a timely, accessible manner.
 The work done for the OECD met our requirements and exceeded expectations, providing pivotal input to support a broader modelling effort.
 I will be recommending ImpactECON to others in need of similar expertise.”